MdAsimKhan/DigitalLocals/README.md

 # DigitalLocals
-Website for Pj 0101 hackathon on D2C
+Website for Pj 0101 hackathon on D2C.
+This is just the first go at the project.
+More changes to come...